gitlabhq/gitlabhq/doc/ci/yaml/README.md

     - binaries/
 ```

-Note that since cache is shared between each jobs, if you're using different
+Note that since cache is shared between jobs, if you're using different
 paths for different jobs, you should also set a different *cache:key*
-otherwise they could be overwriting to each other.
+otherwise cache content can be overwritten.

 The cache is provided on a best-effort basis, so don't expect that the cache
 will be always present.
 For implementation details, please check GitLab Runner.